-With so many people using a variety of social media outlets each and every day, you shouldn’t stick to just the one social media site.
-Other sites such as Instagram and Twitter are amongst the most popular sites, especially for fitness professionals.
-Another great way to use these to your advantage is to use different types of updates and media for each site.
-This may seem like a tedious task, but it pays off in the long run.
-Use great imagery and video for your Instagram feed, blog posts and sharing content on Facebook and GIF’s, images and quotes for daily inspiration on your Twitter account.
-Using the right type of media for the right social media network is essential to gaining the most out of your marketing.
+Use different types of updates and media for each social channel.
+This may seem like a time-consuming task, but it can pay off.
+Use great imagery and video for your Instagram feed, share content and blog posts on Facebook, and GIF’s, quotes and content links on Twitter.
+Using the right type of media for the right social media network is essential to getting the most out of your marketing.

 Once you’ve found some marketing momentum, keep it up!
 Just try to avoid some of these common missteps.

-Throwing Away Marketing Dollars: Avoid this by tracking your leads and gaining a good understanding of where your business is coming from.
-This way you'll know exactly what's working for your business and be able to save yourself from expensive marketing experimentation.
-You can find this information out simply by asking new clients where they heard about you.
+Avoid this by tracking your leads and gaining a good understanding of where your business is coming from.
+This way you’ll know exactly what’s working for your business and be able to save yourself from expensive marketing experimentation.
+You can find this information out by asking new clients where they heard about you.
 This could be as simple as a question on a signup form.
 If you use paid advertising on social media, you can also use data insights from the platform to show you what is most effective in terms of lead generation.